DUPR Rating Explained: What's a Good DUPR Rating in Pickleball?

 DUPR doubles rating distribution across hundreds of thousands of rated players (January 2026)

-Rating Range% of Players
+| Rating Range | % of Players |

 Key Takeaways from the Distribution

-• 5.0+ is the 1% club — or more precisely, the 0.7% club.
-It's a remarkably exclusive group.
+- 5.0+ is in the 1% club — or more precisely, the 0.7% club.
+It's exceptionally rare.

 Percentage of players rated at or above each DUPR doubles level